geckolang/gecko/README.md

 #### Technology & principles

 Gecko is a general-purpose, strongly-typed programming language, with a focus on a powerful type system, memory safety, and simplicity.
+Inspired by Rust, Java, C#, JavaScript, Scala, and others.
 Built using Rust.
 It uses [🔗LLVM](https://llvm.org/) as its backend.

 [🔗Join our Discord server](https://discord.gg/H3eMUXp)